AmandaOTimotheo/SELIS/README.md

 ## License

-This project is distributed under the MIT License.
+This project is distributed under the CC BY-NC-ND 4.0.
 When reusing this code, keep the original copyright and attribution notice.